Palleas/Faker/README.md

 *experimenting in the open* thing... here we go.

-It's heavily inspired by the awesome [fzaninotto/Faker](https://github.com/fzaninotto/Faker), I shamelessly borrowed his firstname and lastname for now.
+It's heavily inspired by the awesome [fzaninotto/Faker](https://github.com/fzaninotto/Faker), I shamelessly borrowed his firstnames and lastnames for now.

 ## Example